zsnt/component-library/README.md

 Create release on GitHub and explain what is content of the new release.
 Run `npm publish` to push the latest version to npm package server.

-###Deploy to heroku
+### Deploy to heroku

 on your working branch run
 `npm run build-storybook`
-this will create the static files inside .out folder.
-Commit and push your changes to your branch.
+this will create the static files inside .out folder. **Commit and push** your changes to your branch.
+Otherwise git will respond with 'No new revisions were found'.

 For the deployment to heroku it needs to be merged into the deploy branch.
 This branch is a subtree of the master branch.
-Therefore you have to subtree split the .out folder into a new branch with the updated version name.
+Therefore you have to subtree split the .out folder into a new branch with the upda Otherwise git will respond with No new revisions were foundted version name.
 `git subtree split --prefix=.out -b version-123`

 You now should have a new branch which contains the contents of .out inside its main folder.